marcov/tech-notes/docs/GNU-Make/Notes.md

 ## Make variables

-### Nomeclature
+### Nomenclature

 - When running `make MYVAR=value` then MYVAR is said to be set  with "a command argument".
 I.e., an argument that contains `=` specifies the value of a variable.
-  By doing that, all ordinary assignments of the same variable in the makefile are ignored, i.e. the variable is _overridden_
+By doing that, all ordinary assignments of the same variable in the `Makefile` being executed by `make` are ignored, i.e. the variable is _overridden_

 ### Priority

 TLDR - Priority of how a value is set:

-1. (highest) value set in the makefile, e.g. `override VAR = value`.
+1. (highest) value set in the makefile using the `override` keyword, e.g.
+   `override VAR = value`.
 2. value passed to make via a command argument e.g. `make VAR = value`
 3. value set in the makefile, e.g. `VAR = value` or `VAR := value`
 4. value set in an environment variable, e.g. `VAR = value make`
 5. (lowest) value set in the makefile using conditional variable assignment, e.g. ` VAR ?= value`

 From make man pages:
 >
 > Variables in make can come from the environment in which make is run.
+Every
-> Every environment variable that make sees when it starts up is transformed into a
+> environment variable that make sees when it starts up is transformed into a
 > make variable with the same name and value.
 >
 > However, an explicit assignment in the makefile, or with a command argument,